alexwlchan/alexwlchan.net/src/_drafts/looking-at-license-plates.md

   </figcaption>
 </figure>

-And the placement of plates isn't the only thing decided by states.

 ## US license plates are full of visual variety

 In the UK and Europe, the appearance of number plates is tightly regulated -- they don't quite specify a font, but [there are rules](https://www.gov.uk/displaying-number-plates/rules-number-plates) around letter shape, spacing, colour, and so on.